adedomin/independent-study/indep-study.md

 There are various tools and servers that do this; a few examples are Ansible, uDeploy and Puppet.
-Ansible uses remote shell protocols, such as secure shell (ssh), to execute a set of instructions written in yaml, generally with the intent of installing some type of software[@ansible]. uDeploy is similar in how it causes change on target machines, using secure shell; however uDeploy generally requires the target machines to be running some kind of daemon; this also means it is not strictly *agentless* like Ansible.
+Ansible uses remote shell protocols, such as secure shell (ssh), to execute a set of instructions written in yaml, generally with the intent of installing some type of software[@ansible]. uDeploy is similar in how it causes change on target machines, using secure shell; however uDeploy generally requires the target machines to be running some kind of daemon; this also means it is not strictly *agent-less* like Ansible.

 Many POSIX-like systems make use of package management to deliver software.
 Packages, like .deb's and .rpm's, are a collection of installation shell scripts, including pre-installation and post-installation, and a binary or source code.